oasis-tcs/openc2-jadn/outline.md

 mapping to one or more platforms.
 * A DM is part of a Platform Specific model (PSM) that combines the specifications in the PIM with the details required to stipulate how a system uses a particular type of platform.
-### 2.3 Abstraction

 Information refers to *what* needs to be communicated between applications, and data is *how* that information is represented when communicating.
 More formally, information theory defines information as the unexpected data or "entropy" contained in a message.
 When information is serialized for transmission in a canonical format, the additional data used for purposes such as text conversion, delimiting and framing contains zero entropy because it is known a priori.
-If the serialization is non-canonical, any additional entropy introduced into the data (e.g., whitespace) is discarded on deserialization.
+If the serialization is non-canonical, any additional entropy introduced into the data during serialization (e.g., whitespace) is discarded on deserialization.

 For example, in an Information model an IPv4 address ([RFC791]) is a 32 bit value because it contains 32 bits of information that an application cares about.
 Data Models define how an IPv4 address is serialized, for example:
-* Textual representation of an IPv4 address [TEXTREP] contained in a JSON string:
-"192.168.141.240" (17 bytes / 136 bits of data).
+* IPv4 Dotted Octet Format [TEXTREP] contained in a JSON string: "192.168.141.240" (17 bytes / 136 bits of data).
 * Hex value contained in a JSON string: "C0A88DF0" (10 bytes / 80 bits)
 * CBOR byte string: 0x44c0a88df0 (5 bytes / 40 bits).

 The data is different when using different DMs, but the information in these three examples is the same.

 ## 3. JADN Types

 JADN type definitions provide:
 * Value constraints (enumerations, size and value ranges, regex patterns, semantic validation keywords)